Topics: Blog Weld Procedure

 4 KEY STEPS TO MATCH A METAL FILLER TO BASE METAL - WELDING

-The first two or three digits refer to the minimum tensile strength of the filler metal, e.g., we know that the filler metal E7018 is an electrode with a minimum tensile strength of 70,000psi given from the first 3 values “E70”.
-The next digit represents the position in which the electrode can be used.
+Tensile strength: The first two or three digits indicate the minimum tensile strength of the filler metal.
+For example, E7018 tells you the electrode has a minimum tensile strength of 70,000 psi from the first three characters "E70".

-For position, the value “1” indicates that the electrode is suitable for any position.
-The value of “2” indicates that the filler metal is molten metal and is so fluid that the electrode can only be used in the flat position for all welding types and the horizontal position for fillet welds.
-The value “4” indicates that the electrode is suitable for welding in a downhill progression.
+• A value of "2" means the filler metal is so fluid when molten that it can only be used in the flat position for all weld types and the horizontal position for fillet welds.

 Welding Electrode Identification